SGTechStack/sgtechstack.github.io/eds-library-documentation/docs/packages/pagination/usage.md

 3. With this configuration, Spring Data REST will automatically generate the expected URL format.
 For instance, the URL `http://localhost:8080/records?page=0&size=2&sort=age,asc` will retrieve the first page of records, sorted by the age field in ascending order.

 ## Hooks
 The library offers two essential hooks: `usePaginationQuery` and `useInfinitePaginationQuery`.
-The `useInfinitePaginationQuery` hook specifically targets infinite scroll pagination.
+The `useInfinitePaginationQuery` hook specifically targets infinite scroll pagination.x

-1. Define your API endpoint path and configure the query parameters.
+1. Define the API endpoint path and configure the query parameters.
 For example:
 ```
 const queryConfig = {
     path: 'records',